China's HNA agrees sale and repurchase deal on shares in Spain's NH Hotel

 In a statement to Spain’s market regulator CNMV, HNA said it will sell and buy back a 1.14 percent stake in NH Hotel to “provide liquidity to HNA globally in the context of internal financing”.
 The transaction was done with an institutional investor not named by HNA.

-With a 29.5 percent stake in NH Hotel before the latest transaction, HNA is the biggest shareholder in the Spanish company, which has a market capitalization of 1.89 billion euros ($2.19 billion).
+With a 29.5 percent stake in NH Hotel before the latest transaction, HNA is the biggest shareholder in the Spanish company, which has a market capitalisation of 1.89 billion euros ($2.19 billion).

 A 1.14 percent stake in NH Hotel is valued at around 21.5 million euros.
 HNA did not say how much cash it would get from the sale and repurchase deal.